 This makes for a remarkable dichotomy.
-If one boy is born on the 21st of Adar Rishon, and his buddy a week and a half later on the 2nd of Adar Sheini, then in any standard year following, the second one would be celebrating his birthday almost 3 weeks before his “older” friend.
-Since there is only one Adar, the second-born’s birthday would be the 2nd of Adar while his “older” friend’s would be on the 21st.
+If one boy is born on the 21st of Adar Rishon, and his buddy a week and a half later on the 2nd of Adar Sheini, then in any standard year following, the second lad would be celebrating his birthday almost 3 weeks before his “older” friend.
+Since in a standard year there is only one Adar, the second-born’s birthday would be the 2nd of Adar, while his “older” friend’s would be several weeks later, on the 21st.
 In fact, only in a leap year would the older one truly be considered older.
 This would also affect their Bar Mitzvahs.
 If their Bar Mitzvah is in a standard year, the younger lad would become a man several weeks before his older compadre.
 Yet, if their Bar Mitzvahs also occur in a leap year, then the older stays the older and the younger stays the younger for Bar Mitzvah purposes as well.

 Will the Real Adar Please Stand Up?

-The Terumas HaDeshen posits that this machlokes is actually based on another one: between R’ Meir and R’ Yehuda concerning which Adar is considered the main one (regarding the laws of Nedarim and Shtaros - Vows and Documents).
-The Rambam follows R’ Meir’s opinion, that Adar Sheini is the main one, while most other Rishonim, including the Rosh, Ritva and Ran, follow R’ Yehuda (as is the general rule in Shas), and consider Adar Rishon to be the main one.
-Apparently, regarding Yahrtzeits the Shulchan Aruch sides with the Rambam while the Rema follows the opinions of the other Rishonim.
+The Terumas Hadeshen posits that this machlokes is actually based on another one: between R’ Meir and R’ Yehuda (Nedarim 63a) concerning which Adar is considered the main one regarding the laws of Nedarim and Shtaros - Vows and Documents.
+The Rambam follows R’ Meir’s opinion, that Adar Sheini is considered the main one, while most other Rishonim, including the Rosh, Ritva, and Ran, follow R’ Yehuda (as is the general rule in Shas), that Adar Rishon is considered the main one.
+Apparently, regarding Yahrtzeits the Shulchan Aruch sides with the Rambam, while the Rema follows the opinions of the other Rishonim.

 Another understanding of this machlokes is that it is based on conflicting Talmudic dictums.
-Since it is a mitzvah to properly observe a parent’s Yahrtzeit, wouldn’t we say ‘Ain Maavirin al HaMitzvos’, not to let a mitzvah pass us by?
-If so, we certainly should attempt to do so as soon as possible, i.e. Adar Rishon and not wait until Adar Sheini.
+Since it is a mitzvah to properly observe a parent’s Yahrtzeit, would we not assert ‘Ain Maavirin al HaMitzvos’, not to let a mitzvah pass us by?
+If so, we certainly should attempt to do so as soon as possible, i.e. Adar Rishon, and not wait until Adar Sheini.

-Yet, others claim ‘Akdumei Paranusa Lo Mekadmin’, delaying observances that may cause anguish, might be more important here, as we find with Tisha B’Av and other fast days where, when a scheduling conflict arises, we delay the fast instead of observing it sooner.
-Similarly, since the accepted practice is to fast on a Yahrtzeit, its observance should be delayed to Adar Sheini.
+Yet, other authorities claim ‘Akdumei Paranusa Lo Mekadmin’, delaying observances that may cause anguish, might be more important here, as we find regarding Tisha B’Av and other fast days, that when a scheduling conflict arises, we delay the fast instead of observing it sooner.
+Similarly, since the accepted practice is to fast on a Yahrtzeit, they maintain that its observance should be delayed to Adar Sheini.

 The Levush elucidates the Rema’s ruling, stressing a critical difference between Bar Mitzvahs and Yahrtzeits.
-As opposed to a Bar Mitzvah, when a child is now considered a man and obligated in Mitzvos, properly observing a Yahrtzeit achieves repentance (Kapparah) for the soul of the deceased.
-The Judgement of Gehinnom is twelve months; therefore immediately after the conclusion of this period, which, in a leap year would occur in the first Adar, we should observe the Yahrzeit to obtain elevation for the Neshama.
+As opposed to a Bar Mitzvah, when a child is now considered a man and obligated in Mitzvos, properly observing a Yahrtzeit actually achieves repentance (Kapparah) for the soul of the deceased.
+The Judgment of Gehinnom is twelve months, therefore immediately after the conclusion of this period, which, in a leap year would occur in the first Adar, we should observe the Yahrtzeit to obtain elevation for the Neshama.
 Why should we prolong his Kapparah?
-And once the Yahrzeit is already observed in Adar Rishon, the first year after the passing, it is already set as the one to observe every time there is a leap year.
+And once the Yahrtzeit is already observed in Adar Rishon, the first year after the passing, it is already set as the one to observe every time there is a leap year.

-Yet, others, including the Chasam Sofer, disagree, maintaining that although we find that regarding the laws of Nedarim and Shtaros, even the Shulchan Aruch concedes that Adar Rishon is considered the main Adar, even so, Yahrtzeits should be observed in Adar Sheini.
-He explains that the rule in Nedarim and Shtaros is that they follow ‘lashon Bnei Adam’, the common vernacular.
-Since people are used to only calling the month Adar in a standard year, even in a leap year the first Adar is simply colloquially called Adar.
+Yet, other authorities, including the Chasam Sofer, disagree, maintaining that although we find that regarding the laws of Nedarim and Shtaros, even the Shulchan Aruch concedes that Adar Rishon is considered the main Adar, even so, asserts that Yahrtzeits should nonetheless be observed in Adar Sheini.
+He explains that the rule regarding Nedarim and Shtaros is that they follow ‘lashon Bnei Adam’, the common vernacular.
+Since people are used to only calling the month Adar in a standard year, even in a leap year the first Adar is simply colloquially called Adar as well.
 Yet, concerning Yahrtzeits, which concerns Neshamos, its observance would follow the ‘lashon HaTorah’, which clearly establishes Adar Sheini as the main Adar, as all Purim-related observances are celebrated in Adar Sheini!
 Therefore, he concludes that Yahrtzeits should be observed in Adar Sheini.